Concord station (BART): History

-The station opened as the eastern terminus station of the BART system on May 21, 1973.
+A water feature at the station, installed by Stephen De Staebler in 1971 or 1972, was removed in the 1990s.
 The station remained a terminus until the line was extended to North Concord/Martinez station in December 1995 and to Pittsburg/Bay Point station a year later.
+Seismic retrofitting of the station and parking garage took place in 2009–2010.